Bahlaouane-Hamza/Yays/README.md

 Ever found your self having multiple tabs on your browser where most of them are **Youtube** music videos ?
 I do.

-**Yays** allow you to collect & save your favorite youtube music links in one place
+**Yays** allow you to collect & save your favorite youtube music links in one place, this way you will gain more space

 ----------